Skip to main content

 If you have identified the version in which you implemented some undesirable changes, most likely you will want to revert to the immediate previous version.

-Commit frequently with clear message
+Commit frequently with a clear message

-• It is beneficial to commit frequently, so that when you have to revert, you do not need to re-implement too much.
+• It is beneficial to commit frequently so that when you have to revert, you do not need to re-implement too much.

 Identify the version.png